survivejs/webpack-book/manuscript/03_introduction.md

 [Webpack](https://webpack.js.org/) simplifies web development by solving a fundamental problem: bundling.
 It takes in various assets, such as JavaScript, CSS, and HTML, and then transforms these assets into a format that’s convenient to consume through a browser.
 Doing this well takes away a significant amount of pain from web development.

-It isn’t the easiest tool to learn due to its configuration-driven approach, but it is incredibly powerful.
+It's not the easiest tool to learn due to its configuration-driven approach, but it's incredibly powerful.
 The purpose of this guide is to help you get started with webpack and then to go beyond the basics.

 ## What Is Webpack?

 Web browsers have been designed to consume HTML, JavaScript, and CSS.
 You can simply to write files that the browser understands directly.
 The problem is that this eventually becomes unwieldy and this is particularly the case when you are developing web applications as you have to deal with multiple different formats.

 As an application develops, the complexity of handling it grows as well.
 Webpack was designed to counter this problem.
 It manages the problems mentioned above through static analysis.
 This process gets most of the work done.
-It is one of the fundamental issues of web development currently, and solving the problem well can help you a lot.
+It's one of the fundamental issues of web development currently, and solving the problem well can help you a lot.

 Webpack isn’t the only solution for this problem, and a collection of different tools have emerged.
 Task runners, such as Grunt and Gulp, are good examples of higher level tools.
 Often the problem is that need to write the workflows by hand.
 Pushing that issue to a bundler, such as webpack, is a step forward.